How to insert flag icons in tables

 If you upload your data in this format and go to step 3: Visualize, your table will display the flag codes instead of the flag icons.
 We need to turn this feature on so that Datawrapper knows that we want to see flag icons.

-To do so, we need to go to the Refine tab and to the section Display at the bottom of the page.
-Once we check the checkbox "Replace country codes", our flag codes will turn into flag icons:
+To do so, go to the Refine tab and select all the columns with flag codes (press Shift to select multiple columns).
+Once we click on "Replace country codes with flags", our flag codes will turn into flag icons:

 Extra: How to use Excel / Google Sheets to combine country names and flag codes